qwaneu/qwaneu.github.io/_drafts/tdd-wishful-thinking.md

 solution (for now), but just express how we imagine it to be.
 Once we have expressed that, we can evaluate and see what it means for the existing code.

-If we get stuck in a design discussion or need to be more precise than just drawing the lines and boxes on the whiteboard, we can do wishful thinking to express our train of though and share with our colleagues.
-It is a cheap and fast way to get feedback.
+When we get stuck in a design discussion or need to be more precise than just drawing the lines and boxes on the whiteboard, we can do wishful thinking to express our train of though and share with our colleagues.
+It is a fast way to get feedback.

-BDD with Cucumber is another way to do wishful thinking - write scenarios in natural language, and postpone considerations about realising that wish in code (or otherwise).
+BDD with Cucumber is another way to do wishful thinking - write scenarios in natural language, and postpone considerations about realising that wish in code (or otherwise). @@Link naar Formulation?

 ## Further reading

 The practice of wishful thinking has been around for a while.
-As far as we know, it comes from: _Abelson, Sussman & Sussman_, [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/index.html)
+An early instance can be found in: _Abelson, Sussman & Sussman_, [Structure and Interpretation of
+Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/index.html)

 We use [Interaction diagrams](https://en.wikipedia.org/wiki/Unified_Modeling_Language#Interaction_diagrams) sparingly.
 If we do use them while writing tests we find the [sequence diagram](https://en.wikipedia.org/wiki/Sequence_diagram) on a napkin or whiteboard useful.
 Especially with potentially complicated interactions or mock objects.